-Peter focuses on complex commercial litigation.
+Peter litigates complex business cases.
 His ability to simplify complex issues and provide cogent advice results in favorable outcomes for clients.
-Peter’s work experience spans diverse subject matter, including antitrust, class actions, post-closing disputes and intellectual property litigation.
+Peter’s work experience spans diverse subject matter, including antitrust, class actions, partnership and shareholder disputes, post-closing disputes, data privacy and intellectual property litigation.
 He has litigated multiple matters to conclusion, both by dispositive motions and through trial or arbitration.

 Before joining Shook, Peter clerked for the Hon.
 Gerald J. Pappert of the U.S. District Court for the Eastern District of Pennsylvania, where he managed roughly one-third of the docket.
 During his clerkship, Peter researched a variety of procedural and substantive issues and drafted numerous opinions.

-Currently represents a class consisting of approximately 1,500 medical providers and their practices in litigation against a large hospital system for breach of contract and other claims.
-The class was certified and affirmed twice on appeal.
+Represented a class consisting of approximately 1,500 medical providers and their practices in litigation against a large hospital system involving claims for breach of contract, breach of fiduciary duty, fraud, and tortious interference with contracts.
+Before trial, the class was certified and affirmed twice on appeal.
 At trial, the jury awarded Peter’s client $58 million in damages.
-Peter’s work on this case has included drafting dispositive motions, taking depositions, examining multiple witnesses at trial, drafting and arguing jury instructions and drafting post-trial motions.
+The jury’s verdict was affirmed on appeal to the Tennessee Court of Appeals, and in 2021, the hospital’s application for leave to appeal was denied by the Tennessee Supreme Court.
+The parties ultimately reached a settlement awarding $82.7 million in cash to Peter’s clients (including attorneys’ fees), some of which was used to form a new health network.
+Peter’s work on this case included drafting dispositive motions, drafting Daubert motions, taking numerous depositions (including the deposition of the hospital’s damages expert), examining multiple witnesses at trial (both on direct and cross), drafting and arguing jury instructions, drafting post-trial motions, and drafting appellate briefs.

 Represented a shareholder of a closely held company in a dispute seeking dissolution of the corporation.
 The case resolved on favorable terms for Peter’s client.